opensesamemedia/syncstage-android/README.md

 > If you're building your own application outside of the example, the developer token can also be passed directly into the code and asigned to the accessToken variable in the MainActivity class.

-The first button (‘Request premissions’) allow you to click to allow the `RECORD_AUDIO` permission that Sync Stage requires from the Android Operating system.

-After that you’ll see buttons for core SDK steps to establish a connection for a user.
+On the screen you can see buttons for core SDK steps to establish a connection for a user.
 All of code for these steps can be found in use in the following file:

 ```
 ./app/src/main/java/media/opensesame/syncstagequickstart/MainActivity.kt